miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Restored three infobar icons and three scenery models to King's Way.
 Corrected Ocean House steam cloud directions and minor map details.
 Prevented restored NPC conversations from triggering multiple times.
-Hid doors icons at Grout's mansion and used phone prop to open one.
+Hid doors icons at Grout's Mansion and used phone prop to open one.
 Restored rain to beachhouse and removed it from Ocean House outside.

 v6.7                                                     22.12.2009